SrushtiRutkute/SCT_WebDevelopment_02/README.md

   HTML: Structure of the stopwatch.

-  CSS: Styling, including a transparent blue background and button designs.
+  CSS: Styling, including a blue background and button designs.

   JavaScript: Stopwatch logic, including time tracking and event handling.